top of page

 • What for: School science workshops, shows, science week and resources

 • Who: Primary schools and nurseries in specific local authorities.
-Non-competitive – all schools in target areas guaranteed funding for three years
+Non-competitive – all schools in target areas guaranteed funding

 • When: Apply throughout the school year